Why dslr cameras don’t record forever

 When DSLR cameras are used for an extended period of time, especially in high-temperature environments, they can generate a significant amount of heat.
 This heat can build up inside the camera body and lead to overheating.

-See also How to use your dslr camera for tiktok
+See also How to focus your camera like dslr

 Intensive Tasks